DaleLore/30-Days-Of-Python/23_day_virtual_environment/23_day_virtualEnvironment.md

 <!-- Day 23: 30 Days of python programming -->

 # Exercises - Day 23
+1. Create a project directory with a virtual environment based on the example given above.

 # Notes - Virtual Environments
 - A virtual environment in Python is an isolated environment that allows you to manage dependencies for different projects separately, without interfering with each other